dfquaresma/prso-xv6/lab_scheduling/SCHEDULER-README.md

 - Should there exists some mecanism to deal with starvation.
 More details to this on the lab description.

 - Pay attention to possible conflicts between the new scheduling policy and the 'nice' program.

+## Strategy of solution

+Essencially, the scheduler aims choose a program to run.

+- The current way that the xv6 works.

+- Our policy of working.